 The Windows 10 October 2018 Update also brings some improvements to Windows Mixed Reality and even some Hololens improvements.
 If this sounds attractive, you’ll be happy to know that – after getting pushed back due to it deleting user data – the Windows 10 October 2018 Update is available now.

 However, problems seem to keep emerging.
 For instance, the latest Windows patches are experiencing conflicts with some antivirus apps, like Avast and Avira, causing users PCs to slow down or lock up.
 But, hey, at least you can remove a USB drive without ejecting it now.

 So, now that you can download and install the Windows 10 October 2018 Update, we thought it was about time to jump into all the details.
 So, keep this page bookmarked and we’ll update it with any new information that comes our way.

 - What is it?
 The next major update for Windows 10

 - When is it out?
 The Windows 10 October 2018 Update is available now

-- What will it cost?
-As with previous major Windows 10 updates, it will be free
+- What does it cost?
+As with previous major Windows 10 updates, it is free

 Improvements to Windows 10 Fluent Design

 Microsoft introduced elements of the Fluent Design user interface with the April 2018 Update, and at its Build 2018 event, it showed off more effects and features that will come in Redstone 5.

 So, expect more apps, including standard Windows programs, using the Fluent Design interface, and there will be some eye-catching 3D effects for Mixed Reality experiences.